Share your giving data and Get on the Map!

 - Foundation Directory Online (FDO)—FDO helps nonprofits connect to the resources they need to do their work.
 Although a subscription service, FDO is freely available at our more than 400 Funding Information Network locations.

 - Foundation Landscapes—Public websites that combine data visualization tools, original research, and more to illuminate critical issues in philanthropy.
-Examples of landscapes in which your data may be included (if relevant) are: Advancing Human Rights; Funding the Ocean, Investing in Native Communities, and Measuring the State of Disaster Philanthropy.
+Examples of landscapes in which your data may be included (if relevant) are: Community Philanthropy Directory, Funding for Early Childhood Care & Education, COVID-19 Funding, Racial Equity Funding, YouthGiving, and more.
 These projects aim to reduce duplication of efforts and encourage cooperation between different philanthropic actors.

 - Research reports—Strategic decisions are only as good as the information that goes into making them, so our researchers analyze and interpret the most current philanthropic data to get you the insights you need.